dlstrong/github-training-brain-dumps/github_directions.md

 ### Connect you account

-Upon first opening it, Windows versions will go ahead and prompt you to log it.
+Upon first opening it, Windows versions will go ahead and prompt you to log in.

 Unsure if macs do.